chrisguest75/typescript_scribbles/03_metrics_bag/README.md

 - coverage?
 - performance
 - add labels to metrics bag and labels to individual metrics.

+## Supports

+- A timestamp that can be used for measuring deltas
+- A counter incrementing only
-- A max and min value type
+- A value metric type with max and min value configuration to retain highest and lowest values.
+- A metric bag class that can also be configured using a factory.

 ## How to run